 Parents are very welcome at our school.
 In fact, we - meaning the children, School Council and staff -would like all parents to take an active part in the school.
 You are a vital part of Yarram Primary School - it is your school too!
 Your input will help to make the school better.
 You can help with areas such as listening to children read, working with small groups of children in mathematics, science, gardening or cooking.
-We regularly need volunteers for school sports and seek members for the School Council & Parents and Friends Club.
+We regularly need volunteers to run Friday activity clubs and for school sports and seek members for the School Council & Parents and Friends Club.

-School Council requires that all volunteers have a Working With Children Clearance.
-This includes helping out on sports days, lending a hand at a working bee and working with a club or group of children.
+School Council encourages all volunteers have a Working With Children Clearance.
+Adults that volunteer regularly or who are engaged in child related work will be required to obtain a Working With Children Clearance, and the Principal can require a WWCC at their discretion.
 We encourage all parents that may be able to help at school to apply for and maintain a WWCC.
 Volunteer checks are free.

 We are proud of the assistance we have gained from parents and the general community over the years.
-Parents assist the school in many ways, such as supporting educational programs, serving on committees, participating in working bees, providing materials, and participating in the Parents Club.
+Parents assist the school in many ways, such as supporting educational programs, serving on committees, participating in working bees, facilitating clubs, providing materials, and participating in the Parents and Friends Club.